nksaraf/vinxi/docs/app/pages/index.md

 Inspired by the [Bun.App](https://bun.sh/blog/bun-bundler#sneak-peek-bun-app) API.

 - **Routers** are handlers that tell us how specific URLs should be handled.
-We support various router modes: "static", "spa", "handler", "node-handler" (and new ones can be added).
+We support various router modes: "static", "spa", "http"(and new ones can be added).
 Routers specify the handler file (entrypoint) to use for their `base`-prefixed routes.
 They can also specify a `dir` and `style` in some router modes to include a file system router that is provided to the handler.
 Routers specify their bundler configuration, via the `build` property.
 The routers tell the bundler what entry points to build, what vite plugins to use, etc.

 ## Goals